Frequently Asked Questions

 How do you field?

 By trying to react to the ball when hearing it or feeling it hit.
 If you can see the ball you field as normal.
-If you can't see the ball a person who has sight (say, the wicket keeper) will tell you where it is and to drop and find it.
+If you can not see the ball a person who has sight (say, the wicket keeper) will tell you where it is and to drop and find it.
 When the totally blind fielder finds it they are given a call to aim at when returning the ball.

 What type of ball do you use?